top of page

 賣大包

 賣 Sell; 大 Big; 包 Bun = Selling big bun.
-A big bun is big in size and has lots of fillings.
-It is typically not expensive hence a big bun usually is a good bargain.
+A big bun is typically large in size and filled with lots of ingredients.
+It is usually reasonably priced, making it a good value for money.

 =